umrysh/docs.worktyme.ca/content/docs/email_report.md

 Click the button titled "Export the data".
 You will be prompted to download a CSV containing your report.

-The Email Addresses report is simply a spreadsheet showing the name, username, and email address for the employee's in Work Tyme.
+The Email Addresses report is simply a spreadsheet showing the name, username, email address, and last active date for the employees in Work Tyme (former employees are not included in the report).

 ![Email report](/docs/img/email_report.png)